tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_6.md

 Văn moves with a predator's grace, his steps barely disturbing the underbrush as he advances towards a small outpost, a flicker of light betraying the presence of another sentry.
 The guard, a young man lost in the monotony of his watch, whistles a tune to keep the oppressive silence at bay.
 Unaware, he steps outside, a cigarette dangling from his lips.

 Văn waits, patient as stone, until the guard's back is turned, the glow of the cigarette casting a small, eerie light.
 With a swift motion, he closes the distance, his hand clamping over the guard's mouth, stifling any cry as his other hand drives a combat knife deep into the sentry's chest.
-The guard's eyes widen in shock and pain, the cigarette falling from his slack lips as Văn's blade finds its mark again and again.
+The guard's eyes widen in shock and pain as Văn's blade finds its mark again and again.
 The guard collapses, his blood a dark stain on the earth.

 Lâm and Hùng, operating as a pair, advance towards another vantage point, their movements synchronized.
 They come upon a sentry, with his pants down urinating, oblivious to the danger creeping up behind him.
 Lâm signals to Hùng, a silent command that is received with a nod.